srid/spas/README.md

-# elm-spa
+# spa

-Single-page applications in Elm, using PostgREST and more.
+`spa` is a single-page application server for drop-in use.
+It provides an auto-generated REST API for the PostgreSQL data using PostgREST.

 ## Basic idea

 * Create a thin server wrapping [PostgREST](https://github.com/begriffs/postgrest) with these additional features:
 * Static file serving
 * Authentication without basic auth
-* Elm application scaffold using components ([cf](https://github.com/JustusAdam/elm-init))
-* Dockerfile

 And then release it as a Haskell executable for direct use without having to compile it on the user side (or CI, deployment side).